Pausing to verbalize, examine, and reject faulty assumptions should be one of the first steps in any debugging process.

 - An error somewhere in the user's test code, or their controller or application code (which was not posted)

-These types of assumptions are hazardous, because they can lead you down long and pointless roads of frustration.
+Assumptions are hazardous, because they can lead you down long and pointless roads of frustration.
 A huge part of successful debugging is to examine your assumptions.

 If you don't have a pair, a rubber duck will suffice.
 The words are the most important thing.